 Step 10 – Assigning Roles And Responsibilities

-The last step in your web site planning process is to decide who will be responsible for various aspects of your site and content and assign these to the personnel you have available, or consider outsourcing.
+The final step in your business site planning process is to decide who will be responsible for various aspects of your site and content and assign these to your human resources, or consider outsourcing.

-There are many roles and responsibilities associated with running a growing web presence.
+There are many roles and responsibilities associated with running a successful business web presence.

 - Who will decide what content gets written/published on your site?

-- Who will create the content (e.g. researching, writing and reviewing, sourcing and creating images and logos, videos, audios, newsletter content, training content, FAQs, etc.)?
+- Who will perform the actual content creation work (e.g. researching, writing and editing, sourcing and outsourcing graphics and logos, videos, audios, newsletter content, training content, FAQs, etc.)?

 - How will you communicate what needs doing to others?
-How will people communicate with each other to ensure that all the “fingers” talk to “the hand”?
+How will people communicate with each other to ensure that everything works smoothly?

-- Who will be responsible for the actual scheduling and publishing of content on your posts and pages and update any outdated content?
+- Who will manage the actual scheduling and publishing of content on your posts and pages and update any outdated information?

-- Who will promote and market your website with search engine optimization, online advertising, social media marketing, video marketing, etc.?
+- Who will promote and market the site with search engine optimization, online advertising, social media marketing, video marketing, etc.?

 - Who will maintain and upgrade site software, install new applications, customize web templates, provide technical support, etc.?

-- Who will be responsible for setting and monitoring the budget for all of the above areas (including budgeting for the cost of building your site)?
+- Who will be responsible for setting and monitoring the budget for all of the above areas (including budgeting for the cost of building your website)?

-Who is going to be responsible for managing different areas of your website?
+Who is going to be responsible for running all of the various areas of your website or blog?

-Depending on the size of your business, it could be just one person doing it all (i.e. you), or a small team of people who also have to juggle other areas of your business, and perhaps even some outsourced help.
+Depending on your available resources, it could be just one person doing everything (i.e. you), or a small team of people who also have to juggle other areas of your business, or perhaps even some outsourced help.

-If you don’t know the answer to the above questions before getting your website built, you could end up spending a lot of time and money building something that will not only not help you grow your business, but cost even more of your valuable money and time.
+If you don’t know the answer to the above questions before getting your website built, you could end up investing a lot of time and money on a tool that will not only not help you grow your business, but cost you valuable money and time.

-Tip: Don’t Focus On People When Assigning Responsibilities, Focus On Processes
+Tip: Focus On Processes, Not People When Assigning Responsibilities

-Create a flowchart showing exactly who will do what in terms of managing your website and content creation.
+Create a flowchart showing exactly who will do what in terms of looking after the processes involved in managing your website and content creation.

 Focus on documenting which roles should be responsible for the processes involved before assigning names to responsibilities or making people in your organization accountable for managing these.
 This will help you understand how much responsibility and work is involved in each part of the process, explain why you are asking people to take on additional responsibilities, and assist you in planning the allocation of resources accordingly.

 Congratulations!
-You have completed all of the steps of the site planning process and can now start exploring options for getting your site built.
+You have completed all the sections of the site planning process and are now ready to start looking at options for getting your site built.

-Hopefully, this post has given you a better understanding of the web site planning process and how WordPress can help you improve your business online.
-If you need information or help with any aspects of website design, see the other posts we’ve published on this site or contact us.
+Hopefully, this information has given you a better understanding of the website planning process and how WordPress can help you get better results online.
+For information or assistance with website installation or development, see the other posts we have published on this site or contact us.

-Please consider subscribing to our site, as we will be adding loads more content, resources and useful tips on how to develop a successful web marketing strategy.
+We also recommend that you consider subscribing to this blog, as we will be adding loads more content, resources and practical business tips on how to develop your website marketing strategy.